 When your teeth, gums, tongue, and mouth are in good health, you reduce the amount of time spent in the dental office.
 If you are not sure what the best practices are, ask your dentist for advice on how to keep your smile intact which will reduce your stress.

-Being fearful of the dentist office is not something to take with a grain of salt.
+Dental anxiety is not something to take with a grain of salt.
 There is a reason for the fear, however, there are several ways to combat that.
 If you fear your dentist, the equipment, the possibility of pain or even the cost, your best solution is to speak with your dental care professional.

 By working together with you, a possible solution can be found that will not only bring you back to seeing your dentist regularly, it will benefit your teeth.
 You should be smiling when you leave the dental chair, not upset and fearful.
 Let your dentist work on helping you to get over your dental anxiety.